haskell-mafia/zodiac/doc/canonical-request.md

  - `header_name` is the header name with all ASCII letters converted to lowercase.
- - `header_values` is a comma-separated list of values associated with a header, in the order the values appear in the request.
+ - `header_values` is a comma-separated list of values associated with a header, in the order the values appear in the request, transformed such that a) leading and trailing whitespace is stripped; and b) any remaining contiguous strings of spaces are replaced by a single space.
- - FIXME: do we care about whitespace in the header values?

 ## Hash of the request payload